TechieTeee/Coding_Challenge/README.md

-# Coding_Challenge
+# Coding Challenge
-ETL pipeline with Prefect, PySpark, PyArrow and Python with json placeholder data
+ETL pipeline with Prefect, PySpark, PyArrow, and Python with json placeholder data

 ## How to Run Code
 Run `git clone https://github.com/TechieTeee/Coding_Challenge.git or download code` in your terminal.

 Run `cd Coding_Challenge` in your terminal.

-## Install all neccessary packages
+## Install all necessary packages
 Run `pip install requests pandas prefect pyspark pyarrow` in your terminal.

 ## Load Your Prefect Credentials ##